ulule/developers.ulule.com/content/reference/address.md

 # Address

-Contributors may be required to create addresses resources to be used with orders.
+Backers may be required to create addresses resources to be used with orders.

 ## Address resource